dewomser/Toot_music_is_playing/README.md

 ## toot_music

+Finds Metatags of Audio-Players
+*  VLC
+*  Clementine (KDE)
+*  Elisa (KDE)
+*  Chrome und Firefox mit Plasma-integration

-Pushes Metatags of Audio-Players  VLC or Clementine to your Mastodon account
+and sends as a Toot  to your Mastodon account

 Needs Linux/KDE with mpris, Bash,Toot